jpotter80/voter-data/README.md

 - **Results/**: Features output from the analyses, including tables, charts, and reports summarizing the key findings.
 - **Documentation/**: Provides additional resources such as project reports, methodology descriptions, and analysis interpretations.

-## Getting Started

-To replicate this analysis or explore the dataset with your own questions, please see the `README.md` in the `Scripts/` directory for instructions on setting up your environment, installing necessary R packages, and executing the scripts.

-## Contributing

-Contributions to this project are welcome!
-Whether you have suggestions for additional analyses, improvements to the existing scripts, or corrections to the data, please feel free to open an issue or submit a pull request.

 ## License

 This project is available under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the contents of this repository, provided that proper credit is given.